alfredlopez/gsml-core/readme.md

 Message Bus

 The *message bus* is also conceptual.
 This can be implemented as an independent enterprise service bus (ESB) like MuleSoft's **Mule** or **Apache Camel**; stream processors like **Apache Kafka**; or using distributed grids like **Hazelcast**, **Infinispan**, or **redis**.
 In short, anything that supports a publish/subscribe model.
-GSML incorporates a simple implementation of this out of the box that currently interacts with the **Security Utilities** back-end.
+GSML incorporates a simple implementation of this out of the box that currently interacts with a custom back-end.
 Integrating with pub/sub systems, requires implementing the *EventBroadcaster* and *BroadcastListener* interfaces.
 We are planning on providing implementations of these interfaces for a few popular ones, though, as of this writing, no decision, as to which ones, have been made.

 TOKEN ISSUER